FormulasMath FormulasPercentile Formula

 Therefore, the value at the 90th percentile in this dataset is 80.

-Frequently Asked Questions on Percentile Formula:
+Important Questions on Percentile Formula

 1: What is the Meaning of Percentile?

-3: What is the Percentile Range?
+3. What is the percentile range?

 Percentile Rank = (Number of values below the given value / Total number of values) × 100

-5: What is the difference between percentage and percentile?
+5. What is the difference between percentage and percentile?

-7: What does the percentile value represent?
+7. What does a percentile value represent?

-8: What is the percentile formula for grouped data?
+8. What is the percentile formula for grouped data?

 Percentile = L + [(P/100) x (C – F)] / f